 2. Set expectations - and communicate with your family!
 Once you're in college, your schedule will be different than it was in high school - and you'll likely have more studying to do!
 Add that to a part-time job, and you'll be busy!
 Here's some advice from campusexplorer.com.

 3. Seek out resources.
 In addition to other spaces on campus open to ALL students, such as Bennett Lounge in the Randall Campus Center, and the Everett Cattell Library, there's also a Commuter Lounge in Founders Hall - Room 60 (located on the first floor, right next to the Center for Student Success)!
 There are lockers available both in the Commuter Lounge and on the lowest level of the library.

 If you're struggling with a class, don't hesitate to get free peer tutoring!

 Learn about other free services here.

 4. Get a mentor.
 This may happen naturally - but if not - there are many ways to find support from a seasoned student, or faculty or staff member.
 (Students who live in residence halls have built-in support through resident advisers and directors).
 There is a Commuter Director on the Student Senate who would love to meet you and is there to advocate for you.
-Also, here are some folks who would might be able to connect you with others - or lend a listening ear themselves:

 5. Push yourself out of your comfort zone.
 Though it might be uncomfortable to introduce yourself to others or strike up random conversations, it's important to meet new people and to make connections!